Popmotion/popmotion/packages/popmotion-pose/README.md

 ##### `set(poseName: string): Promise`

 Sets the current pose to `poseName`.
 If `Poser` has children, this will get set on those, too.
+Returns a `Promise`.

 ##### `measure()`